r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Berserker of Saṃghāta Hell:**

-But the Lord Sorcerer said that Shinmen Musashi and the {(M) boy /(F) girl} from Chaldea keep getting in our way, and they need to be taken care of immediately.
+But the Lord Sorcerer said that Shinmen Musashi and the [♂ boy /♀ girl] from Chaldea keep getting in our way, and they need to be taken care of immediately.

 **Berserker of Saṃghāta Hell:**